MicrosoftDocs/microsoft-salescopilot-docs/articles/view-customer-communication.md

 1. In Outlook, open an email or a meeting.
 1. [Open the Copilot for Sales side pane](open-app.md#access-copilot-for-sales-in-outlook).
 1. Go to the **Customer communication** card.
-1. To view insights for a meeting or email, select **View meeting insights**.
+1. To view insights for a meeting, select **View meeting insights**.

 ## Related information